No. 9 Washington could see whole lotta Love at Stanford (Nov 10, 2017)

 Washington (8-1, 5-1 Pac-12) holds a half-game lead over Washington State and Stanford (6-3, 5-2) in the Pac-12 North race.
 But the Huskies also can’t afford a second loss per their College Football Playoff aspirations.

-Washington was No. 12 in last Tuesday’s initial CFP poll and stands No. 9 in this week’s Associated Press poll.
-Stanford was No. 21 in the CFP Poll and fell out of the AP rankings after losing to Washington State last Saturday.
+Washington is No. 9 in both the CFP and Associated Press polls.
+Stanford fell out of both after losing to Washington State last Saturday.

 So the matchup also qualifies as a must-win affair for the Cardinal to remain in the Pac-12 division race.